saltstack/salt/doc/topics/tutorials/halite.rst

 Installing Halite
 =================

-Before beginning this tutorial ensure that the salt-master is installed.
-To install the salt-master please review the installation documentation: http://docs.saltstack.com/topics/installation/index.html
+Before beginning this tutorial, ensure that the salt-master is installed.
+To install the salt-master, please review the installation documentation: http://docs.saltstack.com/topics/installation/index.html

 .. note::